-Growing up on the Island, libraries were exciting places.
+Growing up on the Island, the libraries were exciting places.
 Sandown Library (Carnegie) also had the Dinosaur Museum.
 Cowes Library, on the same road as my Granddad's house, hosted the Maritime Museum.
 The Lord Louis Mountbatten Library in Newport had a gallery, history museum and the back room was where the Vectis Astronomical Society met each month.